 Addiction strips us of many things, including the motivation necessary to pursue any career objectives that we may have developed earlier on in life.
 As part of the Intensive Outpatient program, patients will begin to take a serious look at what careers appeal to them.
 In the meantime, patients are encouraged to begin working ‘recovery’ jobs in order to start becoming financially independent and responsible.
 We work closely alongside each individual patient to help build out resumes, evaluate skill sets, and hone interview etiquette.
 We also work with each of our patients to develop long-term career goals and lay out ways in which to work towards those goals.

-Many addicts and alcoholics enroll in school with every intention of graduating on time, only to find that drinking and drugging eventually becomes priority.
+Many addicts and alcoholics enroll in school with every intention of graduating on time, only to eventually find that drinking and taking drugs becomes a priority.
 Many of the patients in our Intensive Outpatient program dropped out of school, and are interested in getting re-enrolled in either a GED program or in a collegiate program.
-We help our patients apply to the school of their choosing, and support them in re-learning adequate study skills, time management, dealing with school-related stressors, and how to succeed in an academic atmosphere.
+We help our patients apply to the school of their choosing and support them in re-learning adequate study skills, time management, dealing with school-related stressors, and how to succeed in an academic atmosphere.
 Because our IOP program only takes up several hours per week, those participating in this specific recovery option will have ample time to dedicate to academics.

 Communication is crucial to lasting and meaningful recovery, though it is a skill that many addicts and alcoholics have entirely lost touch with during their active addictions.
 Interpersonal relationships – friendships, familial relationships, romantic partnerships, and business relationships – have all likely suffered immensely because of this.